Health PEI Board Members

 Colleen is a wife and mother, and resides in Mill River East.
 She has one daughter, two stepsons and three delightful grandchildren.
 She is keenly interested in the Health Care System and how we can encourage the citizens of PEI to approach wellness from an early age.
 She is Chair of the Western Community Health Engagement Committee and is looking forward to serving on the Health PEI Board of Directors.

-Dr. Kathleen MacMillan is a graduate of the Toronto East General Hospital School of Nursing (diploma) and the University of Toronto (BSc, 1980; MA, 1983, MSc, 1992; PhD, 2005).
+Dr. Kathleen MacMillan is a graduate of the Toronto East General Hospital School of Nursing (diploma) and the University of Toronto (BSc, 1980; MA, 1983; MSc, 1992; PhD, 2005).
 Her professional experience includes nursing practice, administration, research, education and health policy.
-She has been recognized as a distinguished alumna of the Faculty of Nursing at the U of T and received a Centennial Achievement Award from the Canadian Nurses Association in 2008.
-In 2017, she was inducted as a Fellow in the American Academy of Nursing in 2017 and a Fellow with the Canadian Academy of Nursing in 2020.
+She has been recognized as a distinguished alumna of the University of Toronto Faculty of Nursing; received a Centennial Achievement Award from the Canadian Nurses Association in 2008; was inducted as a Fellow in the American Academy of Nursing in 2017 and a Fellow with the Canadian Academy of Nursing in 2020.

 Dr. MacMillan was the first Provincial Chief Nursing Officer for the Ontario Ministry of Health & Long Term Care (1999-2001) and Executive Director, Office of Nursing Services for First Nations and Inuit Health Branch of Health Canada (2001-2004).
-Prior to her appointment to Dalhousie University, she was Dean, School of Health Sciences at Humber Institute of Technology & Advanced Learning in Toronto.
-Now retired, she holds adjunct appointments at the University of Prince Edward Island Faculty of Nursing and the School of Nursing and the Faculty of Graduate Studies at Dalhousie University, Halifax, Nova Scotia.
-Her research interests are in patient safety, nursing human resources, nursing history and interprofessional collaboration.
+Prior to her appointment to Dalhousie University, she was Dean at the School of Health Sciences at Humber College in Toronto.
+Now retired, she holds adjunct appointments at the School of Nursing and the Faculty of Graduate Studies at Dalhousie University and at UPEI.